-Water fines: how to conserve water and avoid paying
+Water fines: How to conserve water and avoid paying

 Water is the source of life.
 Severe and prolonged drought threatens that life source.
 When these conditions persist, loss of water supply and poor water quality can lead to a decrease in available water as consumer demand increases.
 Detrimental economic impacts follow, with increased cost of surviving in a drought.

-Southern Nevada gets 90 percent of it’s water from the Colorado River.
+Southern Nevada gets 90% of its water from the Colorado River.
 This water basin is experiencing the worst drought in recorded history and we are starting to feel and see those impacts.